Astrology MCP Server: 171+ AI Tools Across 12 Domains [2026]

 Local stdio means you install a package (usually via npm or pip), and the MCP client spawns it as a child process on your machine.
 The client and server communicate through standard input/output streams.
 This works for development but creates operational overhead: you need Node.js or Python installed, the process consumes local resources, and every machine that runs your agent needs the same setup.

 For AI agent deployments, remote HTTP is simpler.
 You configure a URL and an API key.
 That configuration works identically on a laptop, a CI server, a cloud function, or a multi-agent orchestration framework.
-The 123 tools behind those URLs run on infrastructure verified against NASA JPL Horizons, backed by 1,950 tests including 828 gold standard tests cross-referenced against authoritative sources.
+The tools behind those URLs run on infrastructure verified against NASA JPL Horizons, backed by 6,044 automated tests per deploy, 1,241 of them locked to named external references.

 Building a spiritual AI agent with the API